TUMLWE/PAL/docs/source/user_guide.rst

 Create a new ITFC
 """"""""""""""""""""""""""""""""

    #.
-Create a new ITFC app by clicking the "Add ITFC" button and name it "met_mast_ITFC"
+Click on the "Add *ITFC*" button, and in the dialog box that appears, assign the name "*met_mast_ITFC*" to the *ITFC* app.
    #.
-As done for "calc_avg", create a new empty PLC code following :ref:`Create Bachmann Applications<user_guide_appendix_createbachmann>`.
-Name the source application "mmitfc".
-Copy and paste the reference app file into the "Originals" folder and update the app "Details".
+Similar to the steps taken for the "*calc_avg*" *SUBMODEL*, you'll need to generate a new empty *PLC* code.
+Refer to the :ref:`Create *Bachmann* Applications<user_guide_appendix_createbachmann>` section for detailed guidance.
+Within *SolutionCenter*, name this application "*mmitfc*."
+Copy and paste the reference app file into the "Originals" folder and update the "refC_name" to the new name through "Details".

    #.
-Right-click on the "C ref found" light and select "Add Matlab Fields"
+Right-click on the "*C ref found*" light and select "*Add Matlab Fields*" (:numref:`mmr_new3`).

 Create a new HOST
 """"""""""""""""""""""""""""""""

+Now, let's delve into the process of establishing a new *HOST* application to manage output data effectively within the framework.
+Follow these step-by-step instructions:

 #.
-Create a new HOST app by clicking the "Add HOST" button and name it "met_mast_ITFC"
+Begin by clicking the "Add *HOST*" button.
+Assign "*host_calc_avg*," to your new host application *AppName*.

 #.
-Complete all required fields using the "Details" button, following the guidance provided in the :ref:`inputfile definition <user_guide_inputfile_host>` section
+Complete all the required fields by clicking the "Details" button.
+Detailed guidance on these fields is provided in the :ref:`inputfile definition<user_guide_inputfile_host>` section.

 #.
-Create a new empty PLC code following :ref:`Create Bachmann Applications<user_guide_appendix_createbachmann>`.
-Name the source  application "hcalc".
-Copy and paste the reference app file into the "Originals" folder and update the app "Details"
+Similar to the previous steps, generate a new empty *PLC* code for the host application following the instructions in the :ref:`Create *Bachmann* Applications<user_guide_appendix_createbachmann>` section.
+Name this source application "*hcalc*."

 #.
-Add the necessary Matlab fields.
-The "PLCgen-Ready" indicator turns green.
+Copy and paste the reference app file into the "*Originals*" folder, updating the details of the app accordingly.
+Right-click on the "*C ref found*" light, and from the menu that appears, select "Add *Matlab* Fields.".

 #.
-Specify "out_filename" field in "Details" as "hcalc_outputs" and provide the "output_path_in_PLC" (note that this may vary on your PLC).
-Ensure the corresponding folder is pre-created on the PLC; otherwise, the entire framework will crash on startup
+Set the "out_filename" field in the "Details" section as "*hcalc_outputs*" and provide the "*output_path_in_PLC*" (note that this will be dependent on your PLC folder path).
+Ensure that the corresponding folder is pre-created on the PLC to prevent potential issues during framework startup.

 #.
-At this point, the basic applications have been created.
-Don't forget to save your progress by clicking the “Save” button below.
-This will write the excel file “inputfile.xlsx”
+The basic applications – *SUBMODEL*, *ITFC*, and *HOST* – have been successfully created.
+Save your progress by clicking the “Save” button below, which updates the excel file “inputfile.xlsx.”

 Modify the "inputfile.xlsx"
 """"""""""""""""""""""""""""""""

-Open the "inputfile.xlsx".
-Any changes made to the “Submodels”, “ITFC” and “HOST” tabs will be reflected in the application the next time it's loaded.
+Open the "inputfile.xlsx" to configure settings for the *met-mast reader* application.
+Changes made to the *Submodels*, *ITFC*, and *HOST* tabs will be seamlessly reflected in the application upon the next project load.

-Click on the "Settings" tab, and adjust the parameter "sample_time" to the desired value.
-In this case 0.1 seconds is chosen.
-All framework applications will run at this frequency.
-As already mentioned, only Bachmann systems can be selected in the "PLC_system" column.
+#.
+Click on the *Settings* tab.
+Adjust the *sample_time* parameter to your desired value.
+Here, 0.1 seconds is chosen.
+This setting determines the operating frequency for all the project applications.
+Note that only *Bachmann* systems can be selected in the *PLC_system* column.

-Next, navigate to the "Submodels" tab.
-In the "host_apptag" column of "calc_avg", specify "host_calc_avg".
-This indicates the host application which the submodel application exchanges data with.
-As already said, only one host application should be used for every SUBMODEL.
-Save and close the file.
+#.
+Navigate to the *Submodels* tab.
+In the *host_apptag* column for *calc_avg*, specify *host_calc_avg*.
+This designates the host application with which the *SUBMODEL* application exchanges data.
+As mentioned earlier, it's crucial to use only one host application for every *SUBMODEL*.
+Save your changes and close the file.

-Below an overview of the different tabs in "inputfile.xlsx"
+Below, an overview of the different tabs in "inputfile.xlsx" for the "met_mast_reader" project.

 .. csv-table::  met_mast_reader - "inputfile.xlsx" - SUBMODEL
    :file: inputfile_met_mast_reader_1.csv